What is a Power of Attorney?

 No. A power of attorney only operates while you are alive.
 It is automatically cancelled when you die.

-A general Power of Attorney is usually given for a specific period of time or a specific purpose (eg. if you plan to travel overseas).
-It stops operating if you lose the ability to make your own decisions (ie. you lose “capacity”).
+A general Power of Attorney is usually given for a specific period of time or a specific purpose – for example, if you plan to travel overseas.
+It stops operating if you lose the ability to make your own decisions – that is, when you lose “capacity”.

 In contrast, an enduring Power of Attorney will continue even after you have lost capacity.
 This is the document you need if you want to give someone power to make decisions once you can no longer do so.

 What if you haven’t made an enduring Power of Attorney?